-Controller software releases 7.0.116.0 and higher provide the passive client feature for Cisco 2100, 2500, and 5500 Series Controllers that enable devices like printers connected to WGB to hear ARP requests, answer and move to run state.
+Controller software releases 7.0.116.0 and later provide the passive client feature for Cisco 2100, 2500, 5500 Series Controllers and Cisco WiSM2 that enable devices like printers connected to WGB to hear ARP requests, answer and move to run state.
 That is a dynamic alternative that replaces the MAC filter.
 The MAC filter feature is required for Cisco 4400 Series Controller and WiSM for passive clients.